PNW Local’s Guide for Things to Do In Rockaway Beach, Oregon & the Oregon Coast

-Even before we moved to the Pacific Northwest, I’d longed to visit the rugged coastline of Oregon.
+Even before we moved to the Pacific Northwest, I’d longed to visit the wild coastline of Oregon.
 After moving to Seattle and hearing from so many new friends singing the praises of the Oregon Coast, we booked a trip the second summer after we were here after lots of research and quizzing local friends about where to stay and what to do.

 We ended up deciding to make the laidback beach town of Rockaway Beach, Oregon, our base location for our trip and decided we’d stay there for the week and do some short day trips from there to nearby sights and attractions.
+Since then we’ve been back to the Oregon Coast many times and Rockaway Beach still stands out as a favorite spot.

-Rockaway Beach was a place we’d never heard of until we started researching, and it ended up being the perfect choice for an Oregon beach vacation.
+Rockaway Beach was actually a place we’d never heard of until we started researching, and it ended up being the perfect choice for an Oregon beach vacation.
 In this article, I’ll go into why we ultimately chose Rockaway Beach, Oregon, as our place to stay along the Oregon Coast, the top things to do in Rockaway Beach, and what you can do in the nearby state parks and other lovely beach towns.

 Why We Chose to Vacation in Rockaway Beach, Oregon

-When it came to planning our Oregon Coast vacation, we had originally thought we’d stay in popular Cannon Beach (home to the famous Haystack Rock), but then chose Rockaway Beach because we could get a townhouse directly on the beach for the same price as a vacation rental a few blocks from the sand in Cannon Beach.
+When it came to planning our Oregon Coast vacation, we originally thought we’d stay in popular Cannon Beach (home to the famous Haystack Rock), but then chose Rockaway Beach because we could get a townhouse directly on the beach for the same price as a vacation rental a few blocks from the sand in Cannon Beach.

 Rockaway Beach was also only 20 minutes south of Cannon Beach so we figured we could still spend time in that popular coastal town.
 Once we learned of all the things to do in Rockaway Beach, Oregon, and its surrounding areas, we became very excited we chose this under-appreciated beach town.